DavidMetcalfe/Chrome-Bookmarks-Parser/README.md

 ## Contributing

-As I don't have access to a system with Linux distros or Mac OS X, I have written the Backup script according to what I could find online and my own knowledge.
+As I don't have access to a system with any Linux distro or Mac OS X, I have written the Backup script according to what I could find online and my own knowledge.
 Testing of these is welcomed on the related systems along with fixes.

 ## Credits